Frequently Asked Questions (FAQ)

 Are all your calculators free?

 Yes, we are committed to providing this service for free.
-You can use all our online calculators and converters to your heart's desire, within reasonable limit.
+You can use all our online calculators, converters, and random generators to your heart's desire, within reasonable limit.

-How can I embed a calculator / converter on my site or blog?
+How can I embed a calculator / converter / randomizer on my site or blog?

 Most of our tools are available to be embedded in other sites.
 Just look for a "Put it on your site!" box near the results of your calculaton.
 The instructions are very straightforward and require minimum technical expertise.
 There are some customization options available, but currently our calculators are only available in English.